FederalID/AI-powered-Copilot/README.md

 Initial response from LLM:
 {
  "question": "What is OpenAI?",
  "thought": "OpenAI is a well-known organization in the field of artificial intelligence.
-I shoul
+I should provide a brief description of it.", "action